Times Square in New York City at night

 What are the 5 Boroughs of New York City

-During the early to mid-1800s, the Big Apple was made up of only one territory and other surrounding islands.
+During the early to mid-1800s, New York City was made up of only one territory and other surrounding islands.
 Later on, more land was added to the territory and map, and it started to travel up north.
 This growth had caused many different areas to secede.
 Ultimately, the push for a centralized government became the shining light for the Big Apple’s future and has played a significant role in what you see today.

 What Is the Sixth Borough in New York